eveseat/seat/.github/ISSUE_TEMPLATE/core_bug.md

 *In case you're not providing the complete file, please surround the content with three grave accent before and after the content (```)*

 *Furthermore, ensure you're providing the full exception stack and not only the first or last line.
-Lines regarding an exception are numbered from 1 to infinite and preceded by two lines like :*
+Lines regarding an exception are numbered from 1 to infinite and preceded by two lines like:*
 ```
 Some\Weired\Thing\StuffException in /path/to/the/file.php:14
 Stack trace: